dspinellis/alexandria3k/README.md

 with rich domain-specific metadata, such as [MeSH](https://www.nlm.nih.gov/mesh/meshhome.html) indexing, funding, genetic, and chemical details.
-In addition,
-the Crossref and PubMed data sets can be linked with the [ORCID summary data set](https://support.orcid.org/hc/en-us/articles/360006897394-How-do-I-get-the-public-data-file-) (25 GB compressed, 435 GB uncompressed), containing about 78 million author records, the [United States Patent Office issued patents](https://bulkdata.uspto.gov/) (11 GB compressed, 115 GB uncompressed), containing about 5.4 million records,
+Other data sets that can be used or linked together are the [ORCID summary data set](https://support.orcid.org/hc/en-us/articles/360006897394-How-do-I-get-the-public-data-file-) (25 GB compressed, 435 GB uncompressed), containing about 78 million author records, the [DataCite](https://datacite.org/) set of research outputs and resources, such as data, pre-prints, images, and samples,
+(22 GB compressed, 197 GB uncompressed),
+containing about 50 million work entries, the [United States Patent Office issued patents](https://bulkdata.uspto.gov/) (11 GB compressed, 115 GB uncompressed), containing about 5.4 million records,